bjt-user/java/eclipse.md

 For example I set the `run` command to `<F5>`.\
 (note that there are two run commands and one of them opens a menu)

+When there are conflicts you can select a row and hit `unbind` button.

+After your changes hit ´Apply and close`.